BYU vs. UAB Independence Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 UAB Stats and Trends

+- UAB has played 12 games, with eight wins against the spread.

-- This year, the Blazers are winless ATS when entering a game as an underdog of 7 points or more.
+- This season, the Blazers are winless ATS when entering a game as an underdog of 7 points or more.

-- UAB has gone over the point total in 45.5% of its opportunities this season (five times over 11 games with a set point total).
+- UAB's games this season have hit the over on five of 11 set point totals (45.5%).

-- UAB is 7-0 against the spread and 7-1 overall when the team scores more than 24.3 points.
+- UAB is 7-0 against the spread and 7-1 overall in games when it records more than 24.3 points.

-- This year the Blazers have 16 turnovers, three fewer than the Cougars have takeaways (19).
+- The Blazers have turned the ball over 16 times, three fewer times than the Cougars have forced turnovers (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.